cungquang/LED-Ligth-Detector/README.md

 - A "Dip" is when the light level drops below a threshold light value (0.1V below the current average light level):
   - A "Dip" can be detected when the voltage is 0.1V or more away from the current average light level.
   - Another "Dip" cannot be detected until the light level return above the threshold (use hyteresis 0.03V to prevent the noise to re-trigger incorrectly)
-- The application display the number of dips are detected within 1 second (sampling batch), and display on the (14 segments) 2 digit on BeagleBone (Single-board computer developed by Texas Instruments - featured an ARM-based microprocessor)
+- The application display the number of dips are detected within 1 second (sampling batch), and display on (14 segments) 2 digits on BeagleBone (Single-board computer developed by Texas Instruments - featured an ARM-based microprocessor)
 - Any clients device can contact the simulator to retrieve number of dips, historical (sampling) data, and sampling batch size of previous second via sending UDP message.

 This is an multi-threading application which includes several major threads:
+- Shutdown thread: manage the operation of shutting down the program after all other threads complete their operation.
 - UDP Server thread: allows client to contact/retrieve data from Light Dip Detector
 - LED Light thread: manage the flashing frequency of the LED light.
 The flashing frequency is controlled by PWM on BeagleBone, and the voltage value from PWM will be read by POT (a potentiometer)
+- Digital digit display thread: manage the operation of displaying number of dips on BeagleBone.
 - Sampler:
   - Producer sample thread: Read sampling data from the light sensor
   - Consumer sample thread: Calculate the average exponential smoothing average voltage, detect number of dip light level within a sampling batch
   - Analyze sample statistics thread: analyze statistic time period including: average time between events, min/max time between events, total events count
-- Digital digit display thread: manage the operation of displaying number of dips on computer board

-## Sturcture
+## General File Sturcture

 - `hal/`: Contains all low-level hardware abstraction layer (HAL) modules
 - `app/`: Contains all application-specific code.
 Broken into modules and a main file